Leaf protein concentrate: Applications

 LPC was first suggested as a human food in the early 20th century, but it has not achieved much success, despite early promise.
 Norman Pirie, the Copley Medal winner from the UK, studied LPC and promoted its use for human consumption.
 He and his team developed machines for extraction of LPC, including low-maintenance "village units" intended for poor rural communities.
 These were installed in places such as villages in south India.
+The non profit organization, Leaf for Life, maintains a list of human edible leaves and provides recommendations for the top choices of plants.

+There has recently been an interest in using LPCs as an alternative food (or resilient food) during times of catastrophe or food shortages.
+Such resilient food LPCs would be derived from widely geographically dispersed tree leaves from forests or agricultural waste.

+LPC have been evaluated for infant weaning foods.

 The increasing reliance on feedlot based animal rearing to satisfy human appetites for meat has increased demand for cheaper vegetable protein sources.
 This has recently led to renewed interest in LPC to reduce the use of human-edible vegetable protein sources in animal feed.

 Leaf protein has had successful trials as a substitute for soy feed for chickens and pigs.

 LPC from alfalfa can be included in feed for tilapia as a partial replacement for fish meal.

+Amino acid composition

+The amino acid composition of the LPC: